 It is, however, important to understand that while there may be no initial pain, many of our vaginismus sisters who have told their story of having a hymenectomy have recalled that the surgery caused more harm than good.

-The pain and muscle contractions become worse afterwards, making many feel like they have had to pause or take steps back on their journey to overcome their vaginismus symptoms.
+The pain and muscle contractions become worse afterward, making many feel like they have had to pause or take steps back on their journey to overcome their vaginismus symptoms.

 Will Having My Hymen Removed Help My Vaginismus?